microsoft/torchgeo/README.md

 <img src="https://raw.githubusercontent.com/microsoft/torchgeo/main/images/inria.png" alt="Building segmentations produced by a U-Net model trained on the Inria Aerial Image Labeling dataset"/>

-TorchGeo also supports command-line interface training using the [LightningCLI](https://lightning.ai/docs/pytorch/stable/cli/lightning_cli.html).
+TorchGeo also supports command-line interface training using [LightningCLI](https://lightning.ai/docs/pytorch/stable/cli/lightning_cli.html).
 It can be invoked in two ways:

 ```console
 # If torchgeo has been installed